ymattw/joyus/_posts/2010-03-09-increase-loop-device-number.md

 ---
 layout: post
-title: 如何增加 kernel 最大允许使用的 loop device 个数
+title: How to increase max number of loop devices
 tags: [linux]
 ---